rjmfernandes/rocketchat-tweaks/README.md

 7. Replace the click on call button for a call to a slash command

         Add replace-call-click/custom-login.js to Workspace > Layout > Scripts > Custom Script for Logged In Users

+8. How to hide a button on the message editor (example bold button)

+       Add hide-bold-button/custom-login.js to Workspace > Layout > Scripts > Custom Script for Logged In Users